-Google’s latest Android O beta is here and it’s a tempting upgrade for Pixel and Pixel XL users.
-While there are certainly some new features and reasons to try it today, there are also reasons to avoid the Android O beta on the Google Pixel and other supported devices.
+Google’s fourth Android O beta is here and it’s a tempting upgrade for Pixel and Pixel XL users.
+While there are certainly some new features and reasons to try it today, there are also reasons to avoid trying the Android 8.0 preview on the Google Pixel.

-Google recently released a stable version of Android 7.1.2 Nougat for the Pixel.
-That’s the last official software update.
+The latest official software for Pixel phones is Android 7.1.2 Nougat.
 However, in an effort to test and improve what’s coming next, the developer preview and Android O beta is another option.
 On July 24th Google released the fourth and final beta, its most stable version yet.

 Users with any of Google’s recent devices are eligible for the Android O beta.
-We’ll be sharing details on the Pixel update and if it’s worth installing.
+Here we’ll be sharing details on the Pixel update and if it’s worth installing.
 If you’re considering trying Android O read on for some of the benefits and downsides.

 While Android 7.1.1 and even 7.1.2 were small maintenance releases for Nougat, Android O is a much bigger update.
-It’s the next big software release and will likely be called Android 8.0 Oreo, or something similar.
+It’s the next big software release and Google confirmed the version is Android 8.0, with the name likely being Oreo.

 Today though, Android O is still pretty promising.
 Some new features include dynamic icons, bundled notifications, limiting background processes to improve battery life and other small tweaks.
 Google redesigned the settings menu, added picture-in-picture mode, and introduced auto-fill to apps.
-How Google Chrome remembers forms, login details and your address, something similar will happen inside Android apps.
-There’s a lot to like, and this is just the beginning of a larger update.
+How Google Chrome remembers forms, login details and your address, something similar happens inside Android apps.
+There’s a lot to like, and this is just the beginning of a large update.

 Pixel owners will also enjoy the new Notification Dots on icons, which ties into the app shortcuts.
 Long-press an app icon on for tons of new options, quick access to aspects inside of the app, or see notifications at a glance.
 Not to mention potential fixes for a wide array of Pixel problems, like Bluetooth drops.